onebeyond/css-pills/docs/pills/understanding-z-index.md

 }
 ```

+### 5. Avoid negative `z-index` values

+Using negative `z-index` values can cause a headache or unexpected behavior, so if you don't want to bury elements under the `body` or `html` elements, you should avoid using negative values.

 ## Conclusion

 Using `z-index` carelessly or excessively can cause problems.
 As, one of the main issues with `z-index` is that it can easily create confusion and unexpected behaviors in your layout, especially when dealing with multiple overlapping elements.

 Additionally, `z-index` can also lead to accessibility issues, as it can obscure content and make it difficult or impossible for users to interact with it.
 This is especially true for users who rely on assistive technologies such as screen readers.

 But with careful use, z-index can be a useful tool for creating certain designs and effects like dropdowns menu, transparency effects and solve any overlapping issue you might have in your website.

 <PostAuthors :authors="['baumannzone', 'eduvilla97', 'arshiasaleem98', 'arturogbruno']" />